ewa-ilnicka/firstPortfolio/README.md

 ### Text

-- I didn't have any good idea what to write in here, especially that I don't have any experience in IT section.
-I tried to make it short yet interesting (I do hope so).
+- I didn't have any good idea what to write in here, especially that I don't have any experience in IT section yet.
+I tried to make it short yet interesting (I hope it is).

 ---